laurentperrinet/Perrinet20PredictiveProcessing/README.md

 their future positions and to ultimately track the different bits of motion, but also to represent contours invariantly to this motion.

-However, there are limits to this efficiency.
+However, there are limits and constrains to this efficiency.
 First, luminous information can be noisy and ambiguous, such as in dim light conditions.
 Second, neural networks have limited information transfer capacities and always need some delay to convey and process information.
-In humans for instance, the delay for the transmission of retinal information to the cortex is approximately 80 ms, while the minimal latency to perform an oculomotor action is approximately an additional 50 ms. While this constrains the capacity of the visual system, we will herein take advantage of these delays to better unravel visual processes as they unfold in time.
+In humans for instance, the delay for the transmission of retinal information to the cortex is approximately 80 ms, while the minimal latency to perform an oculomotor action is approximately an additional 50 ms [@Kirchner06] (for monkeys, see [@Lamme00]).
+While this constrains the capacity of the visual system, we will herein take advantage of these delays to better unravel visual processes as they unfold in time.
 In particular, we will focus in this chapter in a fundamental constraint on the dynamics of such predictive processes in the central nervous system as they unroll with the passage of time.

 As an illustration, let's use the example of the recording of a set of neural cells in some visual areas.
 Let's assume that these recordings